Linus Borgo (American, b. 1995)

 The artist’s lavish compositions are marked by their elegant arrangement of bodies, vibrant color palette, and incorporation of spiritual themes.
 Often, they explore the anatomy of the human body with near scientific accuracy.
 Borgo, who is of Italian descent, connects this interest to his childhood summers in Italy where he frequented museums and absorbed the techniques and thematic imagery of the Renaissance masters.
 The artist adapts these traditions to a contemporary world, centering his practice around questions of gender, recovery and personal transformation.

 Borgo’s work has been exhibited throughout the US, including at the Green Family Art Foundation in Dallas, TX and Lenfest Center for the Arts in New York, NY.
-Works by Borgo are held in the permanent collections of the Akron Art Museum, OH, and the Green Family Art Foundation, Dallas, TX.
+Works by Borgo are held in the permanent collections of the Akron Art Museum, OH, the Green Family Art Foundation, Dallas, TX, and the Leslie-Lohman Museum of Art, New York, NY.
 Recently, Borgo was awarded the Betty Lee Stern Prize for Artists at Columbia University School of the Arts.
 Borgo was awarded the Anderson Ranch Fellowship at Rhode Island School of Design, where he received his BFA, as well as the Brevoort-Eickemeyer Fellowship at Columbia University, from which he holds an MFA.
 The artist currently lives and works in New York, NY.